majumderkoushik/user_information_card/README.md

 ## Demo

-You can see a live demo of the User Information Card Web App [here](https://example.com).
+You can see a live demo of the User Information Card Web App [here](https://majumderkoushik.github.io/user_information_card/).

 ## Features

-- **User Input Form**: Users can enter their first-name, last-name, contry,state.
+- **User Input Form**: Users can enter their first-name, last-name, Country,State,etc.
 - **Card Generation**: After submitting the form, a user information card is generated with the provided details and displayed on the screen.
 - **Responsive Design**: The application is responsive and adapts to different screen sizes.